 There are several limitations to our method that suggest logical directions for future work.
-Since we capture images from a single viewpoint both our geometry and estimated parameters are unreliable in areas where the angle between the surface normal and the projector or camera direction is large (for example the white areas in Figure 6 a and b), or where they are not in focus.
-In practice the acquisition should be repeated for multiple viewpoints, e.g. left, front, and right, and the results merged so that the most fronto-parallel data is used from each position.
+Since we capture images from a single viewpoint, both our geometry and estimated parameters are unreliable in areas where the angle between the surface normal and the projector or camera is large (e.g. the white areas in Figures 6a and 6b), or where they are not in focus.
+In practice the acquisition should be repeated for multiple viewpoints, e.g. left, front, and right, and the results merged so that the most frontoparallel data is used from each position.
 Alternatively, we could create a 3D LUT, where the third dimension represents the angle between the normal at a point and the projector direction.
 Since these angles are already known for each point, the 3D table would not impose any extra cost for searching.
 Although our LUT-based approach to estimation is extremely fast, it assumes locally flat geometry.
-This assumption is valid for most of the images, but will cause miscalculation of parameters of points near geometric discontinuities.
+This assumption is valid for most image regions but causes miscalculation of parameters for points near geometric discontinuities.
 For such places, a more accurate but more expensive approach would be to use the geometric information and a least squares solution.
-A good compromise however is to manually correct such errors with information from the neighboring area, which is easy since the maps that we estimate are images that can easily be edited and touched up.
+A good compromise, however, is to manually correct such errors with information from the neighboring area, which is reasonable since the parameter maps that we estimate are images that can easily be edited and touched up.